Summary of Oregano Oil for UTI Treatment:

 - 100% Pure Greek Oregano Oil.
 Food Grade Quality UNDILUTED ESSENTIAL OIL.
 Certified. (drops) $$$ (OZ/$)

-One of the most popular brands, however, made In Turkey:
+One of the most popular brands, however, is made In Turkey:

 - Certified Organic Oregano Essential Oil – WildCrafted Mediterranean Turkish Oil (drops) $$$$ (OZ/$)